SlavaZinevichUSC/csci566-assignment2/README.md

 ### Problem 1: Variational Autoencoders (45 points)
 The IPython Notebook `CSCI566_Assignment2_problem_1_VAE.ipynb` will walk you through implementing VAEs with PyTorch.

-### Problem 2: GANs for Image Generation (37 points)
+### Problem 2: Transformers for language modeling and sentiment analysis (37 points)
-The IPython Notebook `CSCI566_Assignment2_problem_2_GAN.ipynb` will walk you through implementing a GAN with PyTorch.
+The IPython Notebook `CSCI566_Assignment2_problem_2_Transformer.ipynb` will walk you through implementing a Transformer model with PyTorch.

 ## How to submit

 Run the following command to zip all the necessary files for submitting your assignment.
 Note that, in addition to your notebook **with all cell outputs** you will need to manually create a submission PDF for each problem set that compiles all generated plots / answers.
-Detailed instructions are at the end of the notebooks.
+Detailed instructions are at the end of the notebooks. **Do not simply render your notebook as a pdf**.
+Create a separate file with **only** the specified components.
 The command below aggregates all notebooks and solution PDFs.

 **If using Colab, remember to download the .ipynb files locally!!!**